Outlet Grounding Upgrades

 Thanks so much for any assistance you can provide.

-This electrical wiring question came from: Jay, a Homeowner from Denver, CO
+This electrical wiring question came from: Jay, a Homeowner from Denver, Colorado.

 Thanks for your electrical wiring question Jay.